 Carleton University offers an airport welcome and pick up program for new students who will commence their studies in September.
-As the dates have not yet been determined for this service, it is strongly recommended that you notify the ISSO of your planned date of departure.
+As the dates have not yet been determined for this service, it is strongly recommended that you visit the ISSO website (www.carleton.ca/isso) for additional details and information.